samuelschnurr/mail-summarize/io.schnurr.summarize.infrastructure/README.md

 ## Deploy

-To deploy the infrastructure to azure be sure you did the setup before.
+To deploy the infrastructure to azure be sure you did the `Build and run` setup before.
 If you are ready you can just execute the common terraform commands to get a full operational infrastrucutre.

 ```
 terraform init